- Thursday, 4 March 2021 at 11:11 pm

 On International Women’s Day, let’s remember our shared responsibility to end violence against women, to hold each other to account for our actions, and to challenge the systems that perpetuate and reinforce intersecting discriminations and oppressions.

 On International Women’s Day, let’s commemorate our contribution to the global movement to eliminate this most pervasive of human rights violations.
-Australia is subject to scrutiny for its actions by being a signatory to the international bill of rights for women, the .
-The International Committee, which will next hold our Governments to account for its implementation in 2022, is also crucially informed by the evidence of women’s organisations through the United Nations Conventions on the Elimination of all Forms of Discrimination Against Women (CEDAW) , which provide a reality check on the delivery of national obligations.
+Australia is subject to scrutiny for its actions by being a signatory to the international bill of rights for women, the Convention on the Elimination of all forms of Discrimination against Women.
+The International Committee, which will next hold our Governments to account for its implementation in 2022, is also crucially informed by the evidence of women’s organisations through the United Nations Conventions on the Elimination of all Forms of Discrimination Against Women (CEDAW) Shadow reports, which provide a reality check on the delivery of national obligations.

 On International Women’s Day, let’s celebrate our strength and stand united as women, with our allies.
 It’s vital we listen to and support each other, we speak out if we are able, we rise up and challenge those who collude or perpetrate violence.
 Whenever the inevitable backlash against progress comes around, whether we are activists, campaigners, advocates, community members, professionals or active bystanders, let’s remember that we have strength in numbers, to achieve transformative change in our lifetime.